-I am not going to retell tales already told and retold by Potocki, but I will mention a few aspects of the novel and of the film Rękopis znaleziony w Saragossie directed by Wojciech Has in 1965, based on a translation from French into Polish of the novel.
+I am not going to retell tales already told and retold by Potocki, but I will mention a few aspects of the novel and of the film Rękopis znaleziony w Saragossie directed by Wojciech Has in 1965.

 The Manuscript tells the story of Alphonse van Worden, who chances across a leather-bound esoteric volume during a battle in Spain.
 He believes the manuscript holds the key to his destiny.
 By turns picaresque and occult, this frame-tale novel containing stories within stories, spread over sixty-six days, sees van Worden drawn into a troubling but gratifying relationship with two Tunisian princesses (and also sisters), Emina and Zubeida.
 He often finds himself sharing nights of passion with them both.
 These sexual encounters are implied rather than described explicitly.

 The narrative is full of shimmering, trembling imagery, and characters changing identities before our eyes.
 The theme of a man enjoying the sexual favours of two women at the same time is repeated throughout the novel (e.g. with Camilla and Inesilla, then the gypsy chief’s two unnamed daughters, then Antonia and Marita, then Quita and Zita, and finally the Duchess of Avila and her purported sister Leonor, who is really the duchess herself, in disguise).